buzzdalf/html5-tutorials/README.md

 # html5-tutorials

 This is a repository for some tutorials I am taking in html5.
-This is an update to test version control.
+Making this update in the test branch.